Frequently Asked Questions

 Q. "How can I find the parts I need for my particular toilet?"

 A. The best place to start is your toilet tank - to determine what your toilet model number and brand are.
 Some toilets might even have a list of replacement parts on the underside of the tank lid.
-Check out our video below to learn more about how your toilet works and how you can find the RIGHT replacement parts for your toilet.
+Check out our video below to learn more about how your toilet works and how you can find the RIGHT replacement parts for your toilet - or read our guide to finding "will fit" toilet parts for more assistance.

 View video tutorial